python/cpython/Doc/library/itertools.rst

    repetitions with the optional *repeat* keyword argument.
 For example, ``product(A, repeat=4)`` means the same as ``product(A, A, A, A)``.

-   This function is equivalent to the following code, except that the actual implementation does not build up intermediate results in memory::
+   This function is roughly equivalent to the following code, except that the actual implementation does not build up intermediate results in memory::

        def product(*args, **kwds):